MangaD/cpp-project-template/docs/GUIDE.md

 Adding libraries to the project requires modifying the `vcpkg.json` file, the CI/CD workflow files, the `docs/INSTALL.md` file, and the `CMakeLists.txt` file of the project that you are adding the library to..

+## Windows XP

+For MSVC see [here](https://learn.microsoft.com/en-us/cpp/build/configuring-programs-for-windows-xp?view=msvc-170).
+For MinGW see [here](https://github.com/msys2/MSYS2-packages/issues/1784).

+Naturally, the Windows API has evolved since Windows XP and modern features will not work with this OS.

 ## Tutorial links

 ### CMake